 Tihar also known as Dipawali and Yama Panchak is celebrated for 5 days at the end of October or in the beginning of November.
 Dip means light, so the festival is called festival of light.
 All the houses and even the street corners are illuminated by butter lamps and electric bulbs.
 The five days are called Yama Panchaka because the whole period is dedicated to the worship of Yama the God of Death.
 The festival begins with worship of crow and concludes with Bhai Puja (worshipping brothers).The first day of Tihar also called Kaag Bali is the day of the crow.
 Crow is believed to be the massagers of Yama.
 Every householder offers various delicates to this bird.
 Dogs become centre of attention on the second day.
 Dog is worshipped according to the religious ritual.
 Tika is mark of blessing on dogs’ foreheads on the creature along with garlands and feed them various delicious items.
 The holy cow is worshipped on the morning of the third day and Gobardhan Puja performed to commemorate Krishna’s of lifting the mountain Gobardhan to protect his peoples from a terrible rain and floods.
 The festival comes to the conclusion and put Tika on brother’s foreheads and put garlands made out of Marigold on their necks.

-This festival falls on late November or early December.
+This festival falls in late November or early December.
 It is celebrated to commemorate the memory of the marriage of Sita and Ram, an incarnation of Lord Bishnu.
-The purpose of the incarnation was to kill Ravana, the ten headed demon and this marriage has special significance in the Hindu mythology as Ravana according to Ramayana was to kidnap Sita.
+The purpose of the incarnation was to kill Ravana, the ten-headed demon and this marriage have special significance in the Hindu mythology as Ravana according to Ramayana were to kidnap Sita.
 Thousands and thousands of pilgrimage crowd Janakpur, where the temples of Ram and Sita are situated.
 On the first day of the weeklong festival, they dress the idol of Ram as a bridegroom and carry in a reenact of Hindu wedding ceremonies.
 Not only Nepalese but also the pilgrims from India in large numbers take parts in the procession.

-Mani Rimdu is very important festival of Sherpas which celebrated on the full moon day of November – December.
-Masked lamas of Khumbu region perform various religious rituals amidst deancing and singing.
+Mani Rimdu is the very important festival of Sherpas which celebrated on the full moon day of November – December.
+Masked lamas of Khumbu region perform various religious rituals amidst dancing and singing.